Hall Of Fame

 Hall Of Fame | Brad Fittler

-Brad Fittler, player number 948, is one of modern rugby league’s greatest players.
+Brad Fittler is one of the modern game's greatest players.

-He joined the Roosters in 1996 after debuting for Penrith in 1991.
-He played nine seasons for the Club, missing only 24 games in that time.
-He captained the Roosters to a premiership victory in 2002 as well as grand finals in 2003 and 2004.
+He joined the Roosters in 1996 after debuting for Penrith in 1991, playing nine seasons for the Club, missing only 24 games in that time.
+He captained the Roosters to the Club's famous Premiership victory in 2002, and led the side to Grand Finals in 2003 and 2004.

-Between 1996 and 2004 Brad played 217 games, and with a total of 409 games played (both club and representative), a record that still stands today.
+Between 1996 and 2004 Fittler played 217 games, and with a total of 409 first-class games played (both club and representative).
 He is also the youngest player to ever debut for NSW, at 18 years and 114 days.

 Hall Of Fame | Ray Stehr

-Stehr, player number 190, was aged just 16 years and 85 days when he made his regular competition debut - still the youngest ever first grade Australian player to do so.
+Stehr was aged just 16 years and 85 days when he made his regular competition debut - still the youngest ever first-grade Australian player to do so.

-He played 184 games for Eastern Suburbs between 1929-46 and was a member of the side that lost just one match over the three seasons between 1935, 1936 and 1937, winning the premiership across each of those seasons.
-He won additional premierships with Easts in 1940 and 1945.
+He played 184 games for Eastern Suburbs between 1929-46 and was a member of the side that lost just one match over the three seasons between 1935, 1936 and 1937, winning the Premiership across each of those seasons, winning additional Premierships with Easts in 1940 and 1945.

-After retirement in 1946, he remained involved with the game, coaching Manly in 1947-48 and Easts in 1949.
-He later wrote a column for many years in a Sydney newspaper and worked in television media.
-He was also club president at Easts.
+After retirement in 1946, Stehr remained involved with the game, coaching Manly in 1947-48 and Easts in 1949.
+He later wrote a column for many years in a Sydney newspaper and worked in television media, and was also club president at Easts.

-In 1961 he was the commentator for the first Australian rugby league match ever broadcast live.
-His typical sign-off call in the media was always "Easts To Win!”.
+In 1961 he was the commentator for the first Australian Rugby League match ever broadcast live, with his signature sign-off always being "Easts To Win!”

 Hall Of Fame | Dick Dunn

-Dunn, player number 253, was a local centre who played in Easts’ final win over Canterbury in 1940 but it was for his phenomenal performance in the 1945 final that he is best remembered.
+A local junior, Dick Dunn played in Easts’ Grand Final over Canterbury in 1940 but is best remembered for his phenomenal performance in 1945 decider.

 Hall Of Fame | Ron Coote

-Ron Coote, player number 625, was famous for his outstanding cover defence and low tackling technique and is widely considered as one of the nation’s finest footballers of the 20th century.
+Ron Coote AM was famous for his outstanding cover defence and low tackling technique and is widely considered as one of the nation’s finest footballers of the 20th century.

-He was a key member of the Roosters back-to-back premiership winning sides in 1974 and 1975 and played 109 games for the Tricolours.
+He was a key member of the Roosters back-to-back Premiership-winning sides in 1974 and 1975 and played a total of 109 games for the Club.

-The Ron Coote Cup, contested annually by the Sydney Roosters and South Sydney Rabbitohs, is named in his honour.
+The Ron Coote Cup, contested annually by the Sydney Roosters and foundation rivals the South Sydney Rabbitohs is named in his honour.

 Hall Of Fame | Kevin Hastings

-Kevin ‘Horrie’ Hastings, player number 674, is the first Easts clubman to play 200 first grade games.
-He held the record for the number of first grade games for Easts at 228 until broken by Luke Ricketson in 2005.
+Kevin ‘Horrie’ Hastings, is the first clubman to play 200 first grade games for the Roosters, holding the record for the number of first-grade games for Easts at 228 until broken by Luke Ricketson in 2005.

-Playing with the club between 1976-87, he garnered almost every major individual award in the early 1980s.
-He won the Rothmans Medal in 1981 and was named the Dally M Halfback of the Year in three consecutive years (1980-82).
+Playing with the Club between 1976-87, Hastings garnered almost every major individual award in the early 1980s, winning the Rothmans Medal in 1981 and named the Dally M Halfback of the Year in three consecutive years (1980-82).
 From 1980-82 he was also named Rugby League Week’s Player of the Year.